Jsfain/AVR-IO/README.md

 ## Implementation
-See the source/header files for descriptions of the capabilities of each .
+See the source and header files for descriptions of the I/O settings, functions, and capabilities.

 ## Who may use